d4n3sh/thedaneshproject/content/posts/2008-06-19-how-to-reload-your-bashrc-file.md

   - 889735529

 ---
-Here&#8217;s a quick way to reload your bachrc file without having to invoke a new shell.
+Here's a quick way to reload your bachrc file without having to invoke a new shell.

 `[root@bambee]# source ~/.bashrc`